BYU-ITC-544/milestones/milestone-4/Milestone 4: Active Directory, LDAP, DNS, DHCP, Group Policies.md

 Set up your Windows 2022 Server as a domain controller and use it for AD.
 You will also need to configure the 2nd Windows 2022 Server as the backup domain controller and AD.
 All machines should be added to the domain.
 You should be able to log in to all the VMs using the admin credentials.

 ### Step 2: DNS

 Use the VM you designated as a DNS server to set up an internal DNS server.
-You should also configure your router to point DNS requests towards this server.
+You should also configure your router to point DNS requests toward this server.
 You can use any DNS solution to create a DNS server on any of the Linux VMs.
 The DNS server should be able to resolve internal domain names for all the services correctly.
 For example, if you wanted to access the email server navigating to `mail.sysadmin.local` should allow the user to access and then log in to the mail server.

 ### Step 3: DHCP